Phone: (970) 491-5389

 Office Location: 245 BHSCI

 PhD: Purdue University, 1996

-Area of Specialization: human learning and memory, retrieval processes, educational applications of learning and memory principles
+Area of Specialization: Cognitive science with a focus on human learning and memory, retrieval processes, educational applications of learning and memory principles

-Teaching Courses: PSY 452 Cognitive Psychology; PSY 152 Science of Learning; PSY 252 Mind, Brain, & Behavior; PSY 600F Advanced Psychology - Human Learning and Memory
+Teaching Courses: PSY 152 Science of Learning; PSY 252 Mind, Brain, & Behavior; PSY 452 Cognitive Psychology; PSY 600F Advanced Psychology - Human Learning and Memory

 Current Research: My research program centers on basic encoding and retrieval processes in human learning and memory.
 One particular focus is on how the act of retrieval enhances subsequent memory, as observed in the testing effect.
 I am particularly drawn to learning and memory phenomena with direct applications to teaching and student learning.
 My work therefore has both a theoretical and applied orientation.

 Rowland, C. A., & DeLosh, E. L. (2015).
 Mnemonic benefits of retrieval practice at short retention intervals.
 Memory, 23, 403-419.